DmitryBelenov/lazy-benchmark-annotation/README.md

 # new Benchmark(classes...)
    and put into constructor the classes contains methods you want to measure execution time for

-7. start 'main' method, see results
+7. start 'main' method, see results.
+Easy)